phylotastic/phylotastic/tests/ideas_for_external_testers.md

 ## Targets
+* Thorough test suite for routine testing of major products
-* Standing up a robust, reproducible test suite. testthat with R packages works, but something we can run routinely to test many things, esp the portal (simulate mouseclicks, etc), could be good.
+   * testthat with R packages works
+   * something we can run routinely to test many things
-* Making sure people can redeploy our tools.
-If a wall suddenly covers all NMSU campus, can we stand up a service at UMD?
-I think it might be difficult.
-* Making sure that workflows can be assembled just by following the provided API documentation
+   * especially the portal (simulate mouseclicks, etc).
+* Explore range of inputs for services.
+   * Test what is required
+   * Explore what is possible.
+   * Find out how errors and exceptions are handled
+   * Add this to the documentation.
+   * make plans to address any deficiencies
+* Deployment and portability.
+Can other people deploy our tools.
+This is most important for the services, less important for the portal.
-* Capacity testing.
+* Capacity and responsiveness.
    * for services, Find out limits, response times, and add that information to the docs.
    * for portal, find out response times with increasing number of concurrent users
+* Making sure that workflows can be assembled just by following the provided API documentation
+* Regression tests.  make sure functionality remains intact when other parts of the system change.
 * Correctness
-* Define scope of the input ranges.
-Test various inputs to see what is required.
-Services.
-* Regression tests.  make sure functionality remains intact when other parts of the system change.
-*
 *